 There is no race / bib number pickup or drop bag dropoff prior to race morning.
 Check-in for the 50K starts at 5:00 AM.
 We will make some brief announcements 5 minutes prior to the 6:30AM race start.
 Please note that we do not offer early starts.

 Course Maps and More:

-Course maps, charts and more can be found HERE https://www.aftontrailrun.com/maps-and-data/
+The 50K is a two (25K) loop course.
+Course maps, distance charts and more can be found HERE https://www.aftontrailrun.com/maps-and-data/

-The course will be marked with Orange flags, which will always be on the left hand side of the trail along with some supplemental arrows.
+The course will be marked with ORANGE FLAGS, which will always be on the left hand side of the trail along with some supplemental arrows.
+We will mark the trail you are supposed to be on and WILL NOT block off trails that you are not supposed to go down, since the park is open to the general public while the race is happening.
 In the one short section of “two-way traffic” course markers will be on both sides of the trail.
-It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by small minded individuals – it is important that you study the course maps prior to running and have a concept of where you are going.
+It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by vandals – it is important that you study the course maps prior to running and have a baseline concept of where you are going.

 We have established a 9 hour time limit for the 50KM race.
 We will start sweeping / taking down the course from the 25KM aid station (start/finish area) at 10:30 am.
 Any runners not out of the 25KM aid station by 10:30 AM will be pulled from the course.

 Should you need to drop out of the race you need to report this (providing your bib number) to the HAM radio operators at the aid station you are dropping at – if you are not sure who that is, ask around until you find them.
 If you have any doubt that your DNF was reported and recorded, please email [email protected] as soon as you have service.